Exciting 14-Day Northern Lights Package Tour of the Ring Road with Snaefellsnes & Reykjavik

 It is in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.

-Adding the Blue Lagoon geothermal spa to your itinerary will be arranged according to your flights.
+Adding the Blue Lagoon to your itinerary will be arranged according to your flight arrival.
 If there is no time to visit the lagoon today, it can be added to another day.
-Your travel consultant will be able to arrange this for you.
+Your travel consultant will arrange this for you.

-If you choose to add the experience of the Blue Lagoon geothermal spa to your vacation, two options are available.
-The comfort entrance gives you all you need for relaxation, including a silica mud mask and towel use.
+If you choose to add the experience of the Blue Lagoon to your vacation, two options are available.
+The comfort entrance gives you all you need for relaxation, including a silica mud mask and the use of towels.

 Soon after, you'll reach the capital city of Iceland.
 There is plenty to see and do in Reykjavik if you have extra free time.